 02 of 11

-With its glorious long flowing coat and sweet face to match its disposition, it is no wonder the Persian is the favorite cat among all pedigreed breeds.
+With its glorious long flowing coat and sweet face to match its disposition, it is no wonder Persian cats are the favorite cat among all pedigreed breeds.
 Persians require a secure, serene environment, but once they feel safe, they will be a constant source of pleasure to the lucky household that is owned by a Persian.

 The Persian requires regular maintenance to keep the beauty of that coat, so consider carefully before making what should be a lifetime commitment to this glorious cat.